Roscosmos: 2006–2012

-2013-2015: Reorganization of the Russian space sector
+2013–2016: Reorganization of the Russian space sector

 As a result of a series of reliability problems, and proximate to the failure of a July 2013 Proton M launch, a major reorganization of the Russian space industry was undertaken.
 The United Rocket and Space Corporation was formed as a joint-stock corporation by the government in August 2013 to consolidate the Russian space sector.
 Deputy Prime Minister Dmitry Rogozin said "the failure-prone space sector is so troubled that it needs state supervision to overcome its problems."

 Three days following the Proton M launch failure, the Russian government had announced that "extremely harsh measures" would be taken "and spell the end of the [Russian] space industry as we know it."

 Information indicated then that the government intended to reorganize in such a way as to "preserve and enhance the Roscosmos space agency."

-More detailed plans released in October 2013 called for a re-nationalization of the "troubled space industry," with sweeping reforms including a new "unified command structure and reducing redundant capabilities, acts that could lead to tens of thousands of layoffs."
+More detailed plans released in October 2013 called for a re-nationalization of the "troubled space industry", with sweeping reforms including a new "unified command structure and reducing redundant capabilities, acts that could lead to tens of thousands of layoffs."
 According to Rogozin, the Russian space sector employs about 250,000 people, while the United States needs only 70,000 to achieve similar results.
 He said: "Russian space productivity is eight times lower than America's, with companies duplicating one another's work and operating at about 40 percent efficiency."

 Under the 2013 plan, Roscosmos was to "act as a federal executive body and contracting authority for programs to be implemented by the industry."

+Despite Russian state efforts in the reorganization, two more Proton launch vehicle failures occurred in 2014 and 2015.

+The government reorganized all of Russia's rocket engine companies into a single entity in June 2015.
+NPO Energomash, as well as all other engine companies, became a part of United Rocket and Space Corporation.

+The decree to actually abolish Roscosmos as a state agency was signed by Vladimir Putin in December 2015, which was replaced by a state-run corporation effective 1 January 2016.

 In 2016, the state agency was dissolved and the Roscosmos brand moved to the state corporation, which had been created in 2013 as the United Rocket and Space Corporation, with the specific mission to renationalize the Russian space sector.

+In May 2018, Putin selected Rogozin to be the head of the Russian state space corporation Roscosmos.